Home

 dosage can be rather hit and miss, so you should be guided by your vet.

-that of a healthy cat, it is best to start with a
+It is best to start with a

-it only if necessary — you are aiming for a dosage
+dose only if necessary — you are aiming for a dosage

 which stimulates your cat to eat whilst minimising the chance of side